jimmyabhinav28/samples/README.md

 Second application
 Will have clients for endpoints that you wrote in the first application.
 Run first application and second application in tandem and test.

+This line was added by Kamlesh to test